graniticio/granitic/doc/tutorial/005-validation.md

-# Tutorial - Validating client submitted data
+# Tutorial - Validating data submitted by a client

 ## What you'll learn